 Covid-19 has forced many people to change their working habits and working from home has become more common.
 Even when the pandemic has become a distant memory, it’s likely that a lot of people will still work from home on a regular basis.

 What started as a short-term arrangement at the kitchen table now requires a more permanent base.
 Unfortunately, some people don’t have a spare room they can dedicate as a home office and have to make do with a much smaller space.
 Here are a few tips if you’re in this situation.

 Making the Most of Available Space

 Having a small space means you have to compromise and be practical.
-For a start, you can’t have a large L-shaped desk and an executive chair since they’ll simply take up too much room.
-A small desk or table and a chair to match will no doubt be adequate as long as they’re ergonomic and you can adjust them to yourself so you avoid strains and aches.
-Depending on your circumstances and regular activity, you may be able to fix a countertop to a wall at a height where you can work standing up or use a barstool at other times.
+For a start, you can’t have a large L-shaped corner desk and an executive chair since they’ll simply take up too much room.
+A small desk or a simple office table and an office chair to match will no doubt be adequate as long as they’re ergonomic and you can adjust them to yourself so you avoid strains and aches.
+Depending on your circumstances and regular activity, you may be able to fix a countertop to a wall at a height where you can work standing up or use an office barstool at other times.

 A small desk will mean you have to organise your equipment properly so the whole space isn’t taken up with a computer and all its accessories.
 Mount the monitor on a wall and put the printer and computer on shelves so you only have the keyboard and mouse on the desk itself.
 With a careful arrangement of cables or the use of wireless accessories, you can free up space for other things.

 Being properly organised is most important in any office, particularly a small one, otherwise, you’ll drown in a sea of clutter and will never be able to find what you need.
 So put in as much storage or cabinets as you can in the space available.
 Since the space is limited, make use of areas under the desk and have wall-mounted cupboards, shelves and drawers to maximise what you have.